Bishopukpai/Signup-and-login-app/README.md

    PORT=4000
    MONGODB_URI=your_mongodbURI
    ```
-   Replace your_mongodbURI  with your actual MongoDB database URI.
-You can access your mongodbURI by:
+   Replace `your_mongodbURI`  with your actual MongoDB database URI.
 To get the MongoDB URI for a MongoDB Atlas cluster, follow these steps:

 1. **Log in to MongoDB Atlas:**
    - Go to the [MongoDB Atlas website](https://www.mongodb.com/cloud/atlas).